 Why choose to earn a DNP rather than an MSN?
 The two biggest differences between a DNP and MSN are the scope of practice and salaries.
 An APRN with a DNP degree has the same level of practice autonomy as a nurse with an MSN (depending on the state practice environment) but is prepared for higher-level leadership roles in healthcare-related research and hospital administration.
 In addition, DNPs may be sought after as policy-makers and consultants for private industries such as insurance, biotechnology, and pharmaceutical companies.

-Furthermore, nurse practitioners are in high demand, with an expected 52 percent increase in positions nationally between 2020 and 2030, compared to the average of 8 percent for all occupations (BLS 2021).
+Furthermore, nurse practitioners are in high demand, with an expected 46 percent increase in positions nationally between 2021 and 2031, much faster than the average for all occupations (BLS 2021).

 Earning a DNP provides an opportunity to study leadership, evidence-based practice, quality improvement, interpersonal communication, and health care systems in a practice-focused manner rather than a research-based doctoral education.
 The American Association of Colleges of Nursing (AACN) outlines the areas of study for DNP programs:

 - Organizational and systems leadership for quality improvement and systems thinking